-Since that fateful day in 1987, this business has proved interesting and much fun.
-In addition to consulting in almost every state in the US, I’ve done projects around the world.
+Since that fateful day in 1987, this business has proved interesting and fun.
+Along with consulting in almost every state in the US, I’ve done projects around the world.

 The consulting business has treated me well, and I’ve even been able to set aside enough to feel financially secure as I approach my “golden” years.
 Mary, my phenomenal wife (she put up with me for over 40 years) and I have two grown sons with wonderful wives, and six extraordinary grandchildren

 So, that’s my story.
 The goal of this blog is to share things I’ve learned along the way.
 I often run into clients and others who ask about consulting, and how to get into the business.
 Some have even made attempts (as I did) and then turned back.